radius-project/docs/docs/content/concepts/runtime/index.md

 ### Deployment engine

 The DE service is used when Bicep or ARM JSON is used to deploy Radius applications.
-It builds the dependency graph of resources and orchestrates the CRUDL requests to the respective resource providers.
+It parses and builds the dependency graph of resources and orchestrates the CRUDL requests to the respective resource providers.

 For imperative commands (CLI, Terraform), the DE is bypassed and the client (CLI, Terraform) acts as the DE.